 This temple was among the largest in Greece and contained a colossal statue of Zeus, one of the Seven Wonders of the Ancient World, which was made of ivory and gold by the famous sculptor Phidias.
 The statue, unfortunately, did not survive antiquity, nor did the temple, but you can still see its massive base and a single reconstructed pillar at Olympia today.
-The base alone is twenty metres by seventeen metres wide and the temple was said to be over twenty metres high.
+The base alone is twenty meters by seventeen metres wide and the temple was said to be over twenty meters high.

 We don’t have many statues of Zeus

 Statues and vase paintings show the king of the gods as a mature bearded man, wearing a toga-like garment called a himation, and holding a thunderbolt.
 In addition, some statues show him with an eagle.
 Perhaps the most famous surviving statue of the god is the “Artemision Bronze”, a brilliant early Classical bronze-work.
 But this statue could be one of Poseidon as we don’t know what it was holding in its right arm—Zeus’ thunderbolt or Poseidon’s trident?

 Jupiter, the Roman Zeus, was a little bit different

 Jupiter played a proportionally larger role in Roman religion than Zeus did in the Greek.
 He was the most important god in the Roman state religion, so important that the Romans consulted him on political decisions through augury, a form of state prophecy, as well as placing his eagle on their standards.